Bool76/bools-wiki-2/docs/technical-guides/sram-dev/sramconnect/debug/index.md

     1. Open a new tab in Chrome
     1. Go to - http://local.sram.com/
     1. Once that loads you should be fine, you don't even have to login
+1. If you're working with running a API request from an http file then you also might want to run a successful "Send request" without any breakpoints in the code
 1. Now try to reattach!
 This should now work!